Managed Home Screen Configuration Experience

 Crafting the Solution

-06 | Evalutate
+06 | Evaluate

 Validating Design Decisions

-The session included 12 active participants comprising of IT mobile architects, MDM admins, and mobility system engineers from major global organizations.
-The feedback allowed me to gauge reactions to the proposed workflows and interactions, as well as better understand the users’ intent and preferred behaviors.
-This allowed me to iterate on the configuration experience that best addressed the users’ needs.
+To validate my designs, I conducted a focus group session with 12 active participants comprising of IT mobile architects, MDM admins, and mobility system engineers from major global organizations.
+The feedback allowed me to gauge reactions to the proposed workflows and interactions, as well as better understand the users’ intents and preferred behaviors.
+This allowed me to iterate and refine the design to align with the configuration experience that best addressed the users’ needs.

 07 | Delivery